markabrahams/node-net-snmp/README.md

  * Community-based and user-based authorization
  * SNMP initiator for all relevant protocol operations: Get, GetNext, GetBulk, Set, Trap, Inform
  * Convenience methods for MIB "walking", subtree collection, table and table column collection
+ * SNMPv3 context support
  * Notification receiver for traps and informs
- * MIB parsing
+ * MIB parsing and MIB module store
  * SNMP agent with MIB management for both scalar and tabular data
- * SNMPv3 context support
+ * SNMP proxy forwarder for agent
  * IPv4 and IPv6

 Not implemented, but on the roadmap:
  * AgentX ([RFC 2741][AgentX])

-Not implemented, but further down the priority list:
- * Proxy Forwarder Application

 [AgentX]: https://tools.ietf.org/html/rfc2741 "AgentX"